-What makes a good science student, to me, is a student who is engaged.
-This only happens if they know the importance of the following topics.
+To be a good science student you need to be engaged in the subject.
+This only happens if you know the importance of the following topics.

-Take a look at the following topics and try to turn the experiments into games on the weekends!
-Students learn science best, when they don’t even realise that they are actually learning science. 🤓
+Take a look at the following topics and try to turn the experiments into games on weekends!
+You may find that you learn science best when you’re not actively trying to learn. 🤓

 What are the main types of energy?

-I know that energy can be a difficult topic to understand.
-Follow my advice and your kids will learn in no time!
-As long as you have the basics down you will know how your kid learns science and why this topic is important ⚗️.
+Energy can be a difficult topic to understand.
+Follow our advice and you’ll learn all about it in no time.
+Once you have the basics down, you’ll know why this topic is so important. ⚗️

-Firstly, we have to look at what types of energy we are working with before we can learn about anything else.
+Firstly, we have to look at what types of energy we’re working with before we can learn about anything else: